How to Master Push-Ups at Every Fitness Level

 Core integration.
 Because the push-up requires maintaining a rigid plank position for every repetition, it simultaneously trains upper-body pressing strength and trunk stability.
 Unlike bench press, which eliminates the core stability demand by providing a bench as support, the push-up forces the core and glutes to actively stabilize the lumbar spine throughout the set.
 This integration produces functional strength that transfers to real-world pushing and stabilization tasks.

 Contrarian consideration.
 As bodyweight increases, push-ups can become very difficult to progress without modifications β€” a heavier individual may find that even knee push-ups are extremely demanding.
 In these cases, a combination of incline push-up progressions (lowering the angle gradually) and other upper-body pressing alternatives may be a more appropriate entry point.
-Schoenfeld et al. (2015, PMID 25853914) document that for hypertrophy, resistance must be sufficient to challenge the muscle β€” very easy push-up variations with no challenge provide minimal training stimulus.
+The useful variation is the one that is challenging enough to train, but controlled enough to repeat with consistent form.

 Medical Disclaimer